dasuntn/curex/README.md

 * When the Expo Go app is finished installing, open it up.
 If you created an account with expo-cli then you can sign in from the "Profile" tab.

-* Download and unzip the project folder which was attached with the email to a convenient location.
+* Copy .env.example file to .env and fill in the required values.

+* To get the Fixer API key, sign up on https://fixer.io/ and get the API key and fill it in the .env file.

 * Open a terminal and go to the project root folder where the `package.json` file is located.